 Matt Walsh is a senior lecturer in journalism at the School of Journalism, Media and Culture at Cardiff University and former head of the department of journalism, media and performance studies at the University of Northampton.
 Prior to joining the University of Northampton in 2014, he spent 20 years as a journalist in broadcast and digital media.
 In 1999, Matt joined ITN from the BBC as a reporter and rose to become deputy editor of the ITV News Channel.
 He covered stories such as the 9/11 attacks, the Iraq war and the 7/7 suicide bombings.
 He also executive produced political programmes, including ITV’s coverage of the 2004 American presidential election.
 In 2006, he moved to The Times to establish the multimedia journalism department before returning to ITN as an executive producer.
 Matt combines teaching with industry work for international organisations, such as Thomson Reuters and Al Jazeera, and writing a PhD on the impact of social media on political journalism.

-Dr Paul Wragg, Associate Professor of Law at the University of Leeds.
+Dr Paul Wragg, Professor of Media Law at the University of Leeds.
 His research speciality is in press regulation and press freedom.
 He has written extensively about the Leveson inquiry into press culture and its compatibility with the notion of press freedom.
 His work has been published in leading journals in the UK and abroad.
 He was recently cited by the Australian Law Reform Commission in its inquiry into Australian privacy law.
 Author of 'A Free and Regulated Press: Defending Coercive Independent Press Regulation' (Hart Publishing, 2020) and co-editor of 'Comparative Privacy and Defamation' (Edward Elgar, 2020) with Professor András Koltay.